-received the DOE's GreenBuy Award and received a second GreenBuy Prime Award after receiving the first during 2019.
+and end-of-life management.
+BNL also received the DOE's GreenBuy Award and received a second GreenBuy Superior Award after receiving the first during 2020.
 The GreenBuy Award recognizes DOE sites for purchases of materials that are energy and water efficient and made from biobased or recycled content material.
-The GreenBuy Prime Award identifies BNL as a site that has achieved GreenBuy Gold status three times.
+The GreenBuy Superior Award identifies BNL as a site that has achieved GreenBuy Gold status five or more times.